"Reimagining the museum"

 Kryvyi Rih is an industrial city deeply scarred by Soviet modernization, Russification, and exploitation.
 Today, it stands near the front line as a symbol of resilience, yet at the same time, its cultural infrastructure is in urgent need of new perspectives.
 Local museums often preserve outdated narratives and fail to serve as inclusive spaces for the community.
 This project seeks to change that.

-Project Phases● Open Call for local artists, curators, researchers, educators, and other representatives of Kryvyi Rih’s creative sector.● Educational Module: A series of online lectures and consultations by Neil Titman on decolonial methodologies for analyzing museum collections, as well as a lecture by Yevheniia Butsykina.● Practical Work in the Museum: Participants, together with the curator, will conduct a critical analysis of selected exhibits, exploring how they represent (or distort) history.● Artistic Interventions: The results of the rethinking process will be implemented in the form of artistic actions, performances, lectures, or other public events.● Public Presentation and Documentation of Results, including visual and textual materials, media publications, and online resources.
+● Open Call for local artists, curators, researchers, educators, and other representatives of Kryvyi Rih’s creative sector.● Educational Module: a series of online lectures and consultations with Neil Titman focused on methodologies for decolonial analysis of museum collections.● A Series of Educational Events dedicated to the topic of decolonization, featuring leading Ukrainian museum professionals and researchers, including: – Svitlana Biedarieva (art historian, postcolonial art researcher), – Leonid Marushchak (NGO “Museum is Open for Renovation”), – Yevheniia Butsykina and Milena Khomchenko (PinchukArtCentre), – Olena Zhukova (museologist, heritage expert, researcher).● Practical Work in the Museum: participants, together with the curator, conduct a critical analysis of selected exhibits, examining how they represent (or distort) history.● Artistic Interventions: the results of the rethinking process are implemented through artistic actions, performances, lectures, or other public events.● Public Presentation and Documentation of the outcomes, including visual and textual materials, media publications, and online resources.

-In a broader context, the initiative highlights the importance of regional cultural development and demonstrates how local projects can address global challenges—such as the decolonization of memory, identity restoration, and the creation of contemporary narratives in museum practice.
+In a broader context, this initiative emphasizes the importance of regional cultural development and demonstrates how local actions can engage with global challenges — including the decolonization of memory, restoration of identity, and the creation of contemporary narratives in museum practice.

 Neil Titman is an expert with over 25 years of experience collaborating with museums, galleries, and cultural institutions across Europe, Asia, and North America.
 He is the head of Kulturalis, a publishing company that promotes global cultures through partnerships with museums.
 He holds a PhD in French and Latin literature.